 ClearBank also provides services to cryptocurrency exchange London Broker Exchange and Archax token trading platform.

-At a time when cryptocurrency businesses in U.K. were having trouble opening accounts with legacy banks, UK-based LBX crypto exchange last year, through partnership with Clearbank, created a new service to offer accounts through which clients can store, manage and transfer both their fiat currency and cryptocurrency holdings.
-Customers can manage balances, trades and do payments including single and batch payments through the app.
+Last year, at a time in which cryptocurrency businesses in the U.K. were having trouble opening accounts with legacy banks, UK-based LBX crypto exchange, through a partnership with Clearbank, created a new service to offer accounts through which clients can store, manage and transfer both their fiat currency and cryptocurrency holdings.
+Customers can also manage balances, trades and do payments including single and batch payments through the app.
 Those customers with greater volumes and demands are now able to access LBX’s OTC desk and an API link to and with their accounts.

 The holdings in LBX Pay accounts are held in segregated bank accounts, each with a dedicated IBAN and a monthly statement service and cryptocurrencies would be held in cold storage.